-PSI/Central Asia began implementing HIV prevention and drug reduction programs in 2002 for Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
-Under these programs, PSI has promoted healthier behaviors to more than 217,000 at-risk youth and thousands of IDUs and SWs in high-risk sites along major opiate trafficking routes.
-PSI expanded its work in the region in 2007 to include family planning projects in vulnerable areas of Tajikistan and Kyrgyzstan.
-PSI left Uzbekistan in 2008, but continues to work in the country through NGO partners.
+PSI/Central Asia began implementing HIV prevention and drug demand reduction programs in 2002 in Kazakhstan, the Kyrgyz Republic, Tajikistan and Uzbekistan.
+Under those programs, PSI promoted healthier behaviors to more than 217,000 at-risk youth and thousands of PWID and sex workers (SWs) in high-risk sites along major opiate trafficking routes.
+PSI expanded its work in the region in 2007 to include family planning projects to priority populations in Tajikistan and the Kyrgyz Republic.

 PSI/Central Asia estimates that in 2015, its products and services helped avert 165 DALYs across Kazakhstan, Tajikistan, and Kyrgyzstan.

 Its family planning programs in Kazakhstan and Kyrgyzstan also provided 255 couple-years of protection.

 In December 2015, USAID/Central Asia and PSI signed a contract to implement the five-year USAID Central Asia HIV Flagship Activity.
 This was in response to the recent increase of HIV cases primarily among key populations (KPs) in the Central Asia Region (CAR).

 The goal of the project is to reduce new HIV infections and HIV-related deaths in the Central Asian countries.
 The project aims to increase the use of high-quality HIV prevention, testing, treatment, adherence and care services among key populations.
 In contribution to the overall project goal, the project focuses on the following results:

 Result 1: Increased access to HIV prevention, care and treatment services for KPs.

 Result 2: Improved quality of HIV prevention, care and treatment services for KPs.

 Result 3: Expanded mechanisms for social partnerships with HIV/AIDS NGOs.